Death Hawk: Publication history

 Death Hawk ran three issues cover-dated May to November 1988.
 The first issue was pencilled by artist Adam Hughes, succeeded with issue #2 by Rik Levins.
 The first two issues featured painted covers by Dave Dorman, the third by Steve Hickman.

 Death Hawk was canceled after the third issue when the publisher went out of business.
 A fourth issue was completed but went unpublished at the time.

 In September 2008, Ellis' Millennial Concepts (with Transfuzion Publishing) published a 128-page trade paperback, Death Hawk: The Soulworm Saga Volume One, that collected the published Death Hawk stories and the previously unpublished fourth issue.
 It included never-before seen incidental art by Darryl Banks, Jim Mooney and Robert Lewis.

-In October 2019 graphic novel publisher Markosia Enterprises released Death Hawk: The Complete Saga, in hardcover, trade paperback and digital editions with a new full-length story by artist Jeff Slemons.
+In October 2019, graphic novel publisher Markosia released Death Hawk: The Complete Saga, in hardcover, trade paperback and digital editions with a new full-length story by artist Jeff Slemons.

 Fictional character biography

 The 25th century as presented in Death Hawk and its companion series Star Rangers was a dystopia of Solar System-spanning corporations that held the true power behind the centralized government of the Sol 9 Commonwealth.
-His true name unrevealed, the protagonist was the surviving member of a group of corporate outcasts who called themselves the Death Hawks.
+His true name revealed, the protagonist was the surviving member of a group of corporate outcasts who called themselves the Death Hawks.
 When the group was betrayed by one of their own, Death Hawk escaped in his 50-year-old spaceship the Peregrine.
-With the aid of his bio-engineered sidekick, Cyke, Death Hawk traveled the spaceways eludingarrest warrants and creditors, his eye always out for ways to keep his salvage business going — often when legality was questionable.
+With the aid of his bio-engineered sidekick, Cyke, Death Hawk traveled the spaceways eluding arrest warrants and creditors, his eye always out for ways to keep his salvage business going — often when legality was questionable.